 The defining feature of volatility clustering is not the size of any one move but the dependence between nearby periods.
 Large moves tend to raise the probability of further large moves, and small moves tend to raise the probability of further small moves.
 The market therefore behaves in blocks of similar intensity instead of treating each period as a fully independent event.

-This is why volatility clustering is often described as a state property rather than a one-off observation.
-It tells you that recent instability or calm still matters for understanding present conditions, because the volatility process has memory-like persistence even when price direction itself remains uncertain.
+This is why volatility clustering is better understood as a state property than as a one-off observation.
+It tells you that recent instability or calm still influences present conditions, because the volatility process shows persistence even when price direction itself remains uncertain.

 Common Forms of Volatility Clustering